valegiunchiglia/DS_sessions/README.md

 Hi Everyone!!

 The next lecture will be next Wednesday 14/04.
 It will be the second part of the introduction to R.
-We will update the material soon!
+We will upload the material soon!

 The clinic sessions are still taking place.
 Just book a spot using this [form](https://forms.gle/VaZb9oivXJ2bP4t47) and we will do our best to help you :)